ThinamXx/C.Programs/README.md

-# **C.Programs**
+# **C Programs**

-- In this repository, I have included all the basics programs of C Programming Language.
+- In this repository, I have included all the basics programs of **C Programming Language**.
 You can get insights about various programs written in C Programming Language.